ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ With a seam we can start testing.

-^ Why do we replace depenendices?
+^ For some tests we may want to use different dependencies, why is that?

 ---